 Metro Vancouver’s largest Canada Day event usually happens downtown at and around Canada Place.
 The party includes concerts and loads of fun!

-The Canada Day event returns with in-person concerts and celebrations in 2026.
+The Canada Day event returns in 2026 with in-person concerts and celebrations.
 However, the event is different from what it was pre-COVID-19.
 There are no fireworks anymore as Vancouver’s annual July 1st pyrotechnic show has been permanently cancelled.

 See below for information about the following topics: